 Murray, K. (2012).
 EMDR with grief: Reflections on Ginny Sprang’s 2001 study .
 Journal of EMDR Practice and Research, 6(4), 187-191. http://dx.doi.org/10.1891/1933-318.104.22.168

 Partial Abstract: .....
 In this issue’s column, Katy Murray references Sprang’s (2001) study, which investigated EMDR treatment of complicated mourning and describes how she used EMDR with three challenging cases—a mother mourning for her young adult son who died by suicide, a woman struggling with the loss of her mother to Alzheimer’s disease, and a young mother whose baby was stillborn.
 Case examples are followed with a comprehensive discussion.

 We are pleased to introduce in this issue a new journal feature—Translating Research into Practice (TRIP).
 This new TRIP column is a joint collaboration between the Journal of EMDR Practice and Research and the EMDR Research Foundation.
 [Excerpt]

 We are soliciting clinical case examples inspired by or supported by research.

 - Clinicians – If you have read a research article that stimulated your thinking, inspired your work, or made a difference in your work with a client, please share this by writing a brief case description that elucidates or is inspired by the findings of a research article.

 - Researchers – If you have been involved in a research study and would like to share clinical examples that elucidate your findings, we invite you to share them with your clinical colleagues by writing your case example and how it relates to your research.

 - Clinical consultants and trainers – If you have found a research article that has proven helpful to a consultee or to trainees in their understanding of or application of EMDR, please share your experiences.
 We can support researchers in disseminating their findings and provide the critical link between research and practice.
-For more information, click here.
+For a downloadable one page announcement with article instructions, click here.